fhiso/basic-concepts/basic-concepts.md

 serves as its *range* only differing in capitalisation is a common idiom.

-A second option is to use two *strings* to represent the possibile cardinalities, perhaps "`1`" and "`unbounded`".
+A second option is to use two *strings* to represent the possible cardinalities, perhaps "`1`" and "`unbounded`".
 A *datatype* would then be defined whose *lexical space* consisted of just these two *strings*, and the *datatype* given a name like: